 - Champagne Cake Dip

-- Combine the Triple Sec, blackberry brandy, Chambord, and pineapple juice in a large pitch or punch bowl.
+Combine the Triple Sec, blackberry brandy, Chambord, and pineapple juice in a large pitcher or punch bowl.
 Cover and store in the fridge for 4 hours or overnight.

 The longer the first mixture sits, the better the flavor.
 Recipe slightly adapted from Epicurious.